RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 ### ITERATE

-For a definition of the syntax of this instruction, see nnn.
+For a definition of the syntax of this instruction, see <!--TODO-->nnn.

 The ITERATE instruction is used to alter the flow of control within a repetitive DO.

-For a definition of the nesting correction, see nnn.
+For a definition of the nesting correction, see <!--TODO-->nnn.

 ```rexx <!--instructioniterate.rexx-->
 #Loop = #Loop - NestingCorrection